apache/spark/docs/apache-airflow/howto/custom-operator.rst

 For example, multiple tasks in a DAG can require access to a MySQL database.
 Instead of creating a connection per task, you can retrieve a connection from the hook and utilize it.
 Hook also helps to avoid storing connection auth parameters in a DAG.
-See :doc:`connection` for how to create and manage connections.
+See :doc:`connection` for how to create and manage connections and :doc:`apache-airflow-providers:index` for details of how to add your custom connection types via providers.

 Let's extend our previous example to fetch name from MySQL: